Madrid Weekend Break Information

 One of the many cool Bars in Chueca

 Chueca is the home of Madrid's gay scene, but it also attracts a wide variety of other people.
 It is filled with gorgeous, artistic, colourful and unusual bars and restaurants.
-I love walking up and down the street Calle Horteleza because I always notice a new venue that I haven't seen before.
-There are some stunning restaurants here that are very intimate and perfect for a romantic meal.
-Price-wise it's mid range to expensive, but I think it's worth it!
+I love walking up and down the street Calle Horteleza because I frequently notice a new venue that I haven't seen before.
+There are some stunning restaurants here that are intimate and perfect for a romantic meal.
+Price-wise it's mid range to expensive, but I think it's worth it.

 Madrid Weekend Break For Families